e-jaku/leetcode_challenges/README.md

-# My LeetCode challenge solutions
+# LeetCode challenge solutions

 Some context:
-* I will solve the challenges initially with Go
+* Solved the challenges initially with Go
 * This might change further down the line